 To understand Chinese tourists and English-speaking tourists' satisfaction and dissatisfaction factors when lodging in Japan, we study both the frequency of the words they use.
 Following that, to know the relevance of a keyword as a preference for each group, we observed each entropy-based keyword's frequencies in our complete data set and in each price range.
 The frequency of the keywords in the database shows the level of priority it has for customers.

 We observed the top 10 words with the highest frequencies for keywords linked by entropy to satisfaction and dissatisfaction in emotionally positive and negative statements to study.
-The keywords are the quantitative rank of the needs of Chinese and English speaking customers.
+The keywords are the quantitative rank of the needs of Chinese and English-speaking customers.
 We show the top 10 positive keywords for each price range comparing English and Chinese in Table \ref{tab:freq_res_pos}.
 For the negative keywords, we show the results in Table \ref{tab:freq_res_neg}.

 We can observe that the most used keywords for most price ranges in the same language are similar, with a few changes in priority for the keywords involved.
 For example, in Chinese, we can see that the customers praise cleanliness first in cheaper hotels, whereas the size of the room or bed is praised more in hotels of higher class.
 Another example is that in negative English reviews, complaints about price appear only after 10,000 yen hotels.
 After this, it climbs in importance following the increase in the hotel's price.